Samsonroyal/patch_store_front/README.md

 - Install the necessary packages (flutter pub get)
 - Run the app (flutter run)

+- # After running the app:
+- The Discover screen is launched which shows:
+   - The Search bar where the user can search for an item
+   - A list of Categories which enables the user sort by category.
+By clicking on each category, the user sorts the list of products.
+      - To view all the lists of products again, the user clicks on the selected category again
+      - The selected category is identified by the appearance of a green border
+   - A row of Buttons with which the user can sort by highest/lowest price
+   - A grid of available products

 # Processes Implemented

 - # API Integration